melloddy/performance_evaluation/README.md

 ### 2. Delta between on-premise and substra for identically trained models

 #### Step 1.
-Train a local model with the exact same hyperparameters as it was trianed on the platform, e.g.:
+Train a local model with the exact same hyperparameters as it was trianed on the platform

+NB: Identify whether the model is Phase 1 (PH1), which requires the run time parameters (fold_va=4, fold_te=4) or Phase 2 (PH2), requiring the fold_va=0 parameter.
+I.e. the following would be run for a PH2 model:

 ```
 python $train \
   --x $data_path/cls/cls_T11_x.npz \